forensic-architecture/mtriage/docs/tutorial/3/README.md

 NOTE: This step currently doesn't work, and, until we get a better Docker image up, you'll need to use a workaround.
 The installation as-is uses an old version of youtube-dl and cannot properly fetch videos.
 To fix this, you need to:

-1. Run ``./mtriage dev`` to open a shell in the terminal
+1. Run ``./mtriage dev --yaml docs/tutorial/3/3a.yaml`` to open a shell in the terminal with this configuration.
 2. Run ``pip3 install yt-dlp``.
 It may give you an error message, but it's likely this is okay.
 3. Check that yt-dlp has installed correctly.
 Run ``pip3 show yt-dlp`` and you should see a version installed.
 (Also okay if this command fails).
-4. Run ``python3 src/run.py --yaml docs/tutorial/3/3a.yaml`` which should work properly.
+4. Run ``python3 src/run.py`` which should work properly.

 # 3b.
 Image classification with KerasPretrained